linobollansee/css-property-adjuster/README.md

 the Math.floor() function to round down, it's easy to overlook adding 1 to encompass the upper boundary in your desired range, despite being aware of this requirement.

+- In the event of downtime for cloud-based integrated development environments, there's an opportunity to make edits and commit code directly on the GitHub website.
+This method was utilized to initialize a new repository during a period when Codeanywhere was inaccessible.

 This compilation of addressed bugs is not exhaustive, as documenting them all would be very impractical.